keploy/community-blog/cmdidlnsg001402l71dpbf14b.md

 #### **Third-Party Integrations**

 Many applications rely on external services to provide core functionality.
-Integration testing will specifically demonstrate:
+It will specifically demonstrate:

 * Proper and valid consumption of APIs (Google Maps, OAuth, Stripe).